 READ MORE: How to boost your milk supply

-I’ve included a few pointers on firstly planning a breastfeeding-friendly birth, and secondly dealing with a difficult birth at the end of this blog.
+I’ve included a few pointers on planning a breastfeeding-friendly birth as well as dealing with a difficult birth at the end of this blog.

-Some things are simply out of our control (and perhaps that is the first lesson to learn on your parenting journey).
+Every mom wants what is best for their babies – but some things are simply out of our control (and perhaps this is the very first lesson that you need to learn on your parenting journey).

 The role of natural birth in breastfeeding

-A woman’s hormones during natural birth provide her with personal empowerment, physical strength and an intuitive sense of what her baby needs.
-It also kick-starts breastfeeding and breastmilk production.
+A woman’s hormones during natural birth kick-starts breastfeeding and breastmilk production.

-Beta-endorphin is a pain-relief hormone that the body excretes to help a woman cope with labour pain.
-In the hours after birth, beta-endorphin contributes to feelings of pleasure and ecstasy for both mom and baby.
-This may help the newborn baby to adapt to the stressful environment outside the womb.
-Higher stress levels in babies may contribute to breastfeeding and latching difficulties.
+Another important hormone is beta-endorphin which is a pain-relief hormone that helps a woman cope with labour pain.
+This hormone helps the newborn baby to adapt to the stressful environment outside the womb.
+Lower stress levels in babies will indirectly reduce the chances of breastfeeding and latching difficulties.

 Various interventions have the potential to disturb birth.
 Remember that it’s always about measuring up risk versus benefit.
 For some women and their babies these interventions are indeed needed, while for others it will do more harm than good.

 - Epidural anaesthesia – Epidural anaesthesia is currently the most effective pharmacological method of pain relief in labouring women.
 However, epidurals disrupt birth processes in major ways, and typically go hand-in-hand with other interventions like instrument deliveries and caesarean sections.
-The effects of epidural anaesthesia on breastfeeding are not well studied.
-It’s also difficult to study.
-Many mothers with epidurals have also been exposed to opioid drugs like Pethidine, with its well-known effects on breastfeeding.
-Different drugs and different dosages are used for epidurals, which may have different effects.
 Overall, studies seem to link epidural anaesthesia to more feeding difficulties in the early days and to shorter duration of breastfeeding.

-- Instrument deliveries – Instrument deliveries include suction and forceps births and usually follow complicated labours (where mom has already been exposed to other interventions).
+- Instrument deliveries – Instrument deliveries include suction and forceps births.
 It may cause swelling and superficial injury to baby’s head, which is painful and will definitely impact on breastfeeding in the early days.

 - Caesarean section – The majority of mothers delivering their babies in private sector hospitals in South Africa will do so via Caesarean section.
-Contrary to popular belief, a Caesar is statistically more risky for a low-risk mom and baby than a natural birth.
 A baby is often delivered 2-3 weeks before he would have come on his own, and there is a higher incidence of admission to NICU for breathing difficulties.
 Something many don’t recognize is the difficulty that a new mother faces when having to deal with a newborn baby while also recovering from major abdominal surgery.
 Due to all of the above, successful breastfeeding is more difficult after a Caesarean section.